The Man Plan Terms and Conditions

 - patient has been prescribed the 3-, 4- or 6-monthly dose and

 - patient has another health condition that may impact compliance to Medication and/or

 - patient lives in a regional location and access to an alternative healthcare professional is limited

 - Once the patient enrolment information is received from the Prescribing Specialist, the patient will be contacted by Service Providers to arrange a nurse visit to undertake an assessment to determine whether at home injection administration is suitable and appropriate.

-- If it is determined that at home injection administration is suitable and appropriate, Service Providers will administer the injection in accordance with the clinical decision provided by the patient’s Prescribing Specialist.
+- If it is determined that at home injection administration is suitable and appropriate, Service Providers will administer a single injection service in accordance with the clinical decision provided by the patient’s Prescribing Specialist.

-- Throughout this service, the patient will remain under the medical care of the patient’s Prescribing Specialist.
+- The patient will at all times remain under the medical care of the patient’s Prescribing Specialist.
 The Prescribing Specialist and the patient’s usual health care team remain in charge of the patient’s medical treatment and any medical decisions regarding the patient’s treatment

-- In order to enrol in the Program and opt into any or all of the available services, patients must acknowledge that they have understood and agreed to the Man Plan Terms and Conditions and the Man Plan Privacy Notice.
+- In order to enrol in the Program and opt into any or all of the available services, patients must acknowledge that they have understood and agreed to the Man Plan Terms and Conditions and the Privacy Notices.

 - If a patient is referred for enrolment by their Prescribing Specialist, the patient’s contact information (email address and/or phone number) will be provided to Service Providers, who will contact the patient to complete their enrolment.